 All naturalisation and registration applications for Jersey residents are dealt with by the Jersey Customs and Immigration Service.

-The British Government is responsible for administering the laws covering British citizenship through the British Nationality Act 1981 (BNA) and as such the BNA automatically applies to Jersey.
+The British Government is responsible for administering the laws covering British citizenship through the British Nationality Act 1981 (BNA) which automatically applies to Jersey.

 This guidance also applies to applications made in Jersey.

-Naturalisation as a British citizen on UKBA website
+Becoming a British citizen by naturalisation or registration on GOV.UK website

 You can collect an application form for registration from the Passport Office at Maritime House.

-Your application could take up to three months from the date we receive your completed form.
+Your application may take up to three months from the date we receive your completed form.

 Cost of registration

-To get a passport in another country, you may need proof that you have not become a British citizen by registration or naturalisation in the UK.
-You can get this proof by applying to the UKBA.
+To get a passport in another country, you may need proof that you’re not a British citizen by registration or naturalisation in the UK.
+You can get this proof by applying to the Home Office.